Frank Brogan

-Frank T. Brogan (born September 6, 1953) is the former Assistant Secretary of Education (Elementary and Secondary Education).
+Frank T. Brogan (born September 6, 1953) is an American educator and the former Assistant Secretary of Education (Elementary and Secondary Education).
 He succeeded Deborah S. Delisle.

 He is the former Chancellor of the Pennsylvania State System of Higher Education, former Chancellor of the State University System of Florida, and former President of Florida Atlantic University.
-He was the 15th lieutenant governor of Florida, serving with Governor Jeb Bush.
+He served as the 15th lieutenant governor of Florida, alongside Governor Jeb Bush.

 Education

 In 1976, Frank Brogan became the first member in his family to earn a college degree when he received his bachelor's degree in education magna cum laude from the University of Cincinnati.
 In 1981, he earned his Master of Arts in Educational leadership from Florida Atlantic University.

+On December 18, 2018, Frank Brogan was awarded an honorary doctoral degree from Florida Atlantic University.

 Early career

 Education

 Brogan began his education career in 1978 in the Martin County, Florida public school district.
 His first job was teaching fifth grade at Port Salerno Elementary School.
 It was while teaching at this school that he earned his master's degree in 1981.

 Brogan next focused his career on educational administration.
 He went on to serve as the dean of students at Indiantown Middle School, and then assistant principal, and principal of Murray Middle School.
 While an administrator, Brogan negotiated a gun away from a student.
 Brogan was eventually elected to two terms as the Superintendent of Schools in Martin County.